Home > Bags > Clutches + Pouches > Wide, Foldover Zippered Clutch

 A full-width zipper allows the clutch to open-wide.
 The steps below show how to add the end tabs for a professional finish.

 The exact fabrics we originally selected are no longer readily available, but it’s easy to create a similar color-blast combination, with a bold print and a coordinating solid.
-We originally used home décor weight fabric.
+We originally used, and recommend, home décor weight fabric for the exterior.
 A muted quilting cotton print is best for the lining.